-We need to talk about what Adam Silver can do to fix the NBA All-Star Game.
+We need to talk about the AP rankings.

 Let that sink in.